Robotic art: Performance art

 Captured! by Robots is a touring band led by Jay Vance, along with several animatronic bandmates.
 Vance's music-making robots were created via pneumatic actuation and 3 integrated computer systems.
 The ultimate goal, Vance states "is to create a live experience that blurs the line between the audience and his hard-rockin', sailor-talkin' automatons".

 Human Study #4, La Classe, a theatrical art installation with twenty one drawing robots was premiered in 2017 during the Merge Festival in London and was featured on BBC and Wired.
 The play was telling stories of conformism, revolt, and childhood.
 In 2019 the artwork by Patrick Tresset was awarded an honorary mention at the Prix Ars Electronica, a smaller version with ten robots was exhibited at this occasion in Linz.

+Since 2017, Marco Donnarumma has been integrating custom-built robotics driven by artificial intelligence into his performance practice, creating works that fuse body, movement, sound, and interactive technology.
+Working with scientific research groups such as the Neurorobotics Research Laboratory in Berlin and the Intelligent Instruments Lab in Reykjavík, he engineers body-related robotic systems, often in combination with his signature biofeedback musical instrument XTH Sense, which he uses to influence robotic behavior in real time on stage.
+Since 2022, his work has expanded towards the creation of ‘organs of perception’ that use robotics, biomechanics and biofeedback to explore alternate sensory experience of sound.
+By staging ritualized actions that foreground bodily transformation through human-robot interaction, Donnarumma’s robotic performances question the “boundaries of traditional art”, “presenting visions of a posthumanist world” that capture “the fragility of corporeal existence”.
+Among his most critically acclaimed robotic performances are Eingeweide (2018) and Ex Silens (2024).
+Due to his sustained engagement with robotics and emerging technologies in performance, Donnarumma is discussed alongside creators such as Oriza Hirata, Marcel·lí Antúnez Roca, and Stefan Kaegi, whose practices intersect robotics with contemporary theatre and performance art.